Yevhenii-me/auto-tests-homework/README.md

-This repository contains an automated test framework using **Selenium WebDriver** and **pytest**.
-It includes test cases for logging in, adding/removing products from the cart, and validating UI elements.
+It includes test cases for logging in, adding/removing products from the cart.

 ---